ShinyTrinkets/twofold.ts/README.md

 ## Running for the first time

-TwoFold is not published on NPM, because it's not working with Node.js.
+TwoFold is not published on NPM and it's not tested with Node.js.
 Therefore, you have to download it and launch it with [Bun](https://bun.sh), or [Deno](https://deno.com)).

 Running with Bunx (similar to Npx):